 - CB Kyon Loud

 All three transferees were ranked as three-star players by On3.
-Of the four of them, redshirt freshman cornerback Carson Williams is so far the only one who may be finding a new team after winning that FCS national title, with Missouri and Utah battling it out for him.
+Of the four of them, redshirt freshman cornerback Carson Williams has generated the most interest, with Missouri and Utah battling it out for him.
 The other three do not have any clear suitors so far.

-FCS Title Win Was Montana State’s First One In Over 4 Decades
+FCS Title Win Was Montana State’s First In Over 4 Decades

-As for Montana State, the Bobcats have been experiencing a very long title drought, with head coach Brent Vigen having come close to getting to the championship multiple times, only to lose over and over again.
-This time, however, was his time, and for the first time in 41 years, the Montana State Bobcats are the FCS national champions.
+The Montana State Bobcats had endured a very long title drought, with head coach Brent Vigen having come close to reaching the championship multiple times, only to lose over and over again.
+This time, however, was his time, as the Bobcats emerged as the FCS national champions for the first time in 41 years.

-Illinois State did not go down without a fight, however, as the Redbirds forced the game into overtime, with wide receiver Taco Dowler being the most impressive player of the game, getting eight receptions for 111 yards and this includes the game-winning touchdown during overtime.
+Illinois State did not go down without a fight, however, as the Redbirds forced the game into overtime.
+Bobcats wide receiver Taco Dowler excelled on the day, getting eight receptions for 111 yards, including the game-winning touchdown during overtime.

-This was a team that fell to Oregon 59-13 during their season opener back in Aug.
-30, with many not looking optimistically at the team’s odds after such a one-sided beating from the Ducks.
+This was a team that fell to Oregon 59-13 in its season opener on Aug.
+30, with many not looking optimistically at the team’s prospects after such a one-sided beating by the Ducks.
 However, Vigen and his crew have proven their resilience, losing only one more time before going on one of the program’s strongest runs at the FCS level.

 Related: